purescript-deprecated/purescript-monoid/README.md

 # Breaking Change Notice

-`purescript-monoid` v0.2.0 requires PureScript v0.6.8 or later as previously the `Semiring` class did not exist in `Prelude`.
+`purescript-monoid` v0.3.0 requires PureScript v0.6.10 or later as previously the `Semiring` and `Lattice` classes did not exist in `Prelude`.

 ----